kitao/pyxel/README.md

 pyxel.run(update, draw)
 ```

-The arguments of `run` function are `update` function to update each frame and `draw` function to draw screen when necessary.
+The arguments of the `run` function are the `update` function, which updates each frame, and the `draw` function, which draws the screen when necessary.

 In an actual application, it is recommended to wrap Pyxel code in a class, as shown below: